SimCMinMax/AutoSimC/README.md

     other=initial_chi=4\nactions+=/stance,choose=fierce_tiger

 For the gear part, simply copy the gear part of the SimulationCraft addon.
-If you want to permute different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ")
+If you want to test different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ")
 Example :

     neck=,id=130234,enchant_id=5890,bonus_id=1762/689/600/670,gem_id=130220|,id=134529,enchant_id=5890,bonus_id=3413/1808/1507/3336,gem_id=130220

 You can also use SimPermut to generate the string directly with the gear you have equiped and in you bag (See below).

-## Execute.bat
+## Launch.bat
 Command :

     python main.py -i inputFile -o outputFile -l [Leg_list [Min_leg]:[Max_Leg]]